TheCandidStartup/TheCandidStartup.github.io/_drafts/organizational-anti-pattern-throw-over-wall.md

 {% link _posts/2022-11-21-organizational-anti-pattern-old-new-thing.md %}
 {% endcapture %}

 The entire project is thrown over the wall to a new team who have no chance at success.
 The code base is a mess and makes no sense.
-Either they try to work with it and end up creating more bugs than they fix, or they try to [rewrite the whole thing]({{ ont_url | append: "#rewrite-and-reimagine" }}).
+Every code base someone else wrote is a mess and makes no sense.
+Doubly so if it was thrown over the wall to you.
+Either the new team try to work with it and end up creating more bugs than they fix, or they try to [rewrite the whole thing]({{ ont_url | append: "#rewrite-and-reimagine" }}).

 In the SaaS world the project is usually an entire microservice.
 Remember the agile DevOps mantra of ["You build it, you run it"](https://aws.amazon.com/blogs/enterprise-strategy/enterprise-devops-why-you-should-run-what-you-build/)?
 Surprisingly often, it turns out to be "You build it, you throw it over the wall".

 You might think these are exceptional cases.
 I've seen organizations that have turned it into standard practice.
 You have a hot new project that needs to build a new service.
-You turn to your favorite development team which, like the leadership team, is based in the US.
+You turn to your favorite development team which.
 They get something up and running quickly.
 Keeping it running turns out to be a bit of a drag for them.
 You have another hot new project and your favorite team is so good at getting things done.
 How do you get out of your dilemma?

 Simple, you throw the now Old New Thing over the wall to another, less favored, team.
 One that's cheaper, perhaps based in India or China.